 #1

-LinkedIn is one of the most popular and widely used job search sites on the internet.
+LinkedIn is one of the most popular job search sites on the internet.
 It belongs near the top of the best job search sites list for many reasons, with its versatility being one of the biggest factors.
-LinkedIn is more than just a job search site, it's a social network, digital resume, and even a hub for taking and displaying LinkedIn skills assessments.
+LinkedIn is more than just a job search site; it's a social network, digital resume, and even a hub for taking and displaying LinkedIn skills assessments.

-- LinkedIn is one of the most widely used job search sites, which means that it has a huge number of posted job listings at a given time.
+- LinkedIn is one of the most widely used job search sites, meaning it has a large number of job listings at any given time.

 - LinkedIn's social features allow you to learn more about the organizations you apply to, the recruiters you connect with, and your past and current colleagues.